-Medical City Alliance is a new full service hospital located on 48 acres in Fort Worth, Texas.
+Medical City Alliance is a new full-service hospital located on 48 acres in Fort Worth, Texas.
 This three-story facility contains 67 inpatient beds and extensive outpatient services.
-It was designed to grow both horizontally and vertically—up to 5 total floors and approximately 150 beds, giving it the ability to expand as the community population grows.
-The project initially began as a 30-bed project and two subsequent projects added an additional 37 beds.
+It was designed to grow both horizontally and vertically—up to 5 floors and approximately 150 beds, giving it the ability to expand as the community’s population grows.
+The project initially began as a 30-bed project, and two subsequent projects added 37 beds.

 Services provided in the new hospital include a full range of acute care, inpatient, outpatient, and emergency care services, including surgery, diagnostic imaging, cardiac cath labs, women’s services, nursery, NICU, and critical care services.

-Initially the project scope included two floors with a second floor shell space.
-During construction, the design team was requested to build-out the second floor to add obsterics, nursery, NICU, and vertically expand the third floor.
+Initially, the project scope included two floors with a second-floor shell space.
+During construction, the design team was requested to build-out the second floor to add obstetrics, nursery, NICU, and vertically expand the third floor.
 In a separate project, the third floor was completed to include med/surg beds.